What Is Ownership Interest In A Property?

 An owning partnership allows investors to claim an ownership interest in a property through a limited liability company (LLC).
 The purpose of this form of ownership is to provide protection for the investor’s assets.

 Additionally, there are major tax benefits to consider.
-Specifically, the investor will take responsibility for the taxes on earned income through the LLC.
-But the LLC itself will not be taxed.
+Specifically, the investor will take responsibility for the taxes on earned income through the LLC, but the LLC itself will not be taxed.

 A corporation can claim an ownership interest in a property through an “owning corporation.”
-The defining feature of this type of ownership interest is that the corporation can be liable for damages if someone sued the corporation.
+The defining feature of this type of ownership interest is that the corporation can be liable for damages if someone sues the corporation.

 How Does Ownership Interest In A Property Work?

-The ownership interests in a property amount to the owner’s real estate rights.
+The ownership interests in a property amount to the owner’s real estate bundle of rights.
 Although a sole individual can claim all of these rights, properties with multiple owners have the option to designate certain rights to each owner.

 - Right of exclusion: You can control who is allowed to enter the property.